Stats & Stripes

-Hi, I’m Olivia Gyapong, and I’m in charge of the Blake Beat’s weekly significant digits column, Stats and Stripes.
+Hi, I’m Olivia Gyapong, and I’m in charge of the Blake Beat’s significant digits column, Stats and Stripes.
 Check this column for the numbers impacting our Bengal community!

 - ½: We’re halfway through the first quarter!
 Interims are arriving soon.